 Hercules comes crashing down, instantly crushing Wukong’s head with his club.
 But to his shock, the beheaded body of the Great Sage gets right back up.

-9. I think it would have made more sense for both heroes to exchange blows with their respective blunt weapons (sec.
+It think it would have made more sense for both heroes to have, at some point, exchanged blows with their respective blunt weapons (sec.
 2, #4).
-But of course the olive club would have been easily shattered by the iron staff just like when Hercules broke it over the Nemean Lion‘s head (sec.
-2, #2).
+But, again, the club wouldn’t have lasted long.
 This brings me back to my previous question about the number of Hercules’ arrows.
-If he ran out, then he would be weaponless after both his sword and club were destroyed.
+If he ran out, then he would be weaponless after both his sword and club are destroyed.

 So, I think at this point Sun would have placed his staff in his ear and offered to have a boxing match with the Greek hero.
 Something similar happens twice in JTTW.
 In chapter two, Monkey confronts a demon that had been terrorizing his children during his quest for immortality.
 But when the monster sees that the primate is not only small but also unarmed, he offers to fight him barehanded in order to avoid criticism from other demon kings.
 Sun ends up beating him so badly that the monster rushes to defend himself with his sword (Wu & Yu, 2012, vol. 1, p.
 128).
 And in chapter 51, another demon uses a powerful treasure stolen from heaven to take away Monkey’s staff, leading the latter to challenge the monster to unarmed combat to show that he isn’t useless without his weapon.
 A poem describing the subsequent battle states that the combatants use real-world punching and kicking techniques, many of which are known and still practiced today.
 And while said poem claims that they are equally matched, all of the heavenly commanders agree that Monkey’s technique is faster and more polished (Wu & Yu, 2012, vol. 3, pp. 12-14)

-Seeing Hercules and Sun duke it out, causing the earth to shake and mountains crumble, would be much more entertaining than the latter’s game of hopscotch among the clouds.
+Seeing Hercules and Sun duke it out, causing the earth to shake and mountains crumble, would be much more entertaining than the latter’s game of hopscotch among the clouds from the video.

 Sun Wukong: I haven’t had such fun since I fought all of Heaven!
 Change!